vipul2802/o365hq.com/content/blog/Microsoft Teams for IT Governance.md

 Payroll, CEO, HR, etc.

-After you set a group naming policy in Azure AD, when a user creates a group in an Office 365 app, they see:
+After you set a group naming policy in Azure AD, when a user creates a group in a Microsoft 365 app, they see:

 1. A preview of the name according to your naming policy appears (with prefixes and suffixes) as soon as the user types in the group name.
 2. If the user enters blocked words, they'll see an error message, so they can remove the blocked words.

-Each team created in Teams automatically comes with an Office 365 Group, with configurable status (public or private) and optionally,
+Each team created in Teams automatically comes with a Microsoft 365 Group, with configurable status (public or private) and optionally,
-\*classifications\*---which are labels that administrators can use to create policies for retention and other content-related requirements in Office 365.
+\*classifications\*---which are labels that administrators can use to create policies for retention and other content-related requirements in Microsoft 365.
 For example, the admin can allow users to set "Public", "Internal Only", and "Restricted" on teams they create.

 ![](https://o365hq.com/images/824.png)